The Meeting House Church Family

 Finances

-The Meeting House Church Family received donations of $8.6m in F2022.
-Administrative costs are 14% of revenues and fundraising costs are 0% of revenues, resulting in 14% of overhead spending.
-This means for every dollar donated, 86 are available for the charity’s programs.
+In F2023, The Meeting House Church Family received donations of $4.3m, down 50% from $8.6m in F2022.
+This is the lowest level that The Meeting House’s donations have been since Charity Intelligence began its reporting in 2016.
+Administrative costs are 19% of revenues and fundraising costs are 0% of donations.
+For every dollar donated, 81 cents are available for the charity’s programs and granting.
 This is within Ci’s reasonable range for overhead spending.

-MHCF has $2.1m in reserve funds ($5.3m in gross reserve funds less $3.2m in interest-bearing debts), which can cover just under three months of annual program costs.
+MCHF has $3.2m in reserve funds which can cover almost seven months of annual program and granting costs.

 Financial Review